 The total economic value of water in the Zambezi basin has been calculated at 2.3×10^9 USD in the year 1990.
 It was found that agriculture provides the largest contribution to this total.
 Irrigated and rain-fed agriculture each contribute a little more than 30%.
 Domestic water use contributes about 22%, industrial water use 9%, livestock water use 4% and hydropower 3%.
-As shown in figure 5 the profits from the use of water are not equally divided among
+As shown in Fig. 5 the profits from the use of water are not equally divided among producers and consumers.
+In all sectors, the consumer surplus is larger by far than the producer surplus.
+In the case of the irrigation sector the producer surplus is even estimated to be negative, as a result of underpricing of the water.
+The farmers in this sector survive due to water subsidies from the government.
+In rain-fed agriculture the producer surplus is relatively large, which can be understood from the fact that rainwater is not paid for.